newjersey/navigator.business.nj.gov/content/src/licenses/landscape-architecture_1.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-An updated copy of the renewed Certificate of Authorization to Offer Landscape Architectural Services, valid for two years, will be mailed to your mailing address on file.
+An updated copy of the renewed Certificate of Authorization to Offer Landscape Architectural Services, valid for two years.
+It will be sent to your mailing address on file.

 :::